50 Health Tips That Will Make You Feel 20 Years Younger

 Stretch it out every morning.

 Doing a few stretches after waking up helps you kick off your day with a burst of energy.
-Plus, all you really need is 10 minutes.
+All you really need to reap the benefits is 10 minutes.
 "Our bodies become less mobile as we get older, which means we have to take even better care of ourselves," says Rebecca Louise, a celebrity fitness trainer.
 "Loosening up your body in the morning by stretching will help you feel more agile."

 Stay on top of your doctor's appointments.